SharePoint Server Team Sites Migration Guide

 - Select a small set of sites for a pilot migration.
 The goal of the pilot is to validate the process, including performance, user communication, and to get a sample of user feedback.

 - Perform the pilot migration.
-This should use an incremental migration method, in which migration happens in the background with no user impact, followed by a cutover event in which SharePoint Server team sites are disabled and they are directed to use the SharePoint Online environment.
+This should use an incremental migration method, in which migration happens in the background with no user impact, followed by a cutover event in which SharePoint Server team sites are disabled and they are directed to use the SharePoint environment.
 This method is preferred as it reduces user impact.

 - Understand the data from the pilot migration to determine the remainder of your migration schedule and make any changes.
 For example, you may update your user communication template to address a question you received from a pilot user.